NSA Sheep South West 2021

 9.2 Ticket allocations will be as set out on the Order Confirmation.

-9.3 You shall be entitled to three vehicle passes to allow access for off-loading only and this is not a parking permit.
-There will be no vehicle access to Exhibition Space after 8am on 18th May 2021.
+9.3 You shall be entitled to two vehicle passes to allow access for off-loading only and this is not a parking permit.
+There will be no vehicle access to Exhibition Space after 8am on 22nd June 2021.

 9.4 Additional tickets to the Event may be purchased additional to this contract via the general admissions.

-9.5 All indoor Exhibition Space will be on clean flat concrete (should the indoor space be oversubscribed, space will be made available in marquees on grass.
-Outdoor Exhibition Space is available on grass and hardstanding.
+9.5 Limited indoor Exhibition Space will be on clean flat concrete, space will be in marquees on grass.
+Outdoor Exhibition Space is available on grass.

 9.6 Electricity can only be provided for indoor and outdoor stands if specified within the Services.